y Travel Blog

 The sleeping one kinda misses out a lot, but once that first baby arrives, you become this magical being that learns how to operate effectively on minimal sleep.
 (I wonder at what age it will change!)

-How to find the balance between family, travel + running a digital business
+How to find the balance between family, travel + digital business

 do what you love